• Skip to primary navigation

 Instructions

-• Heat the oven to 325° and grease an 8x8" (or any 2 quart) baking dish.
+• Grease an 8×8" (or any 2 quart) baking dish.

 • Mix together the eggs, milk, salt, pepper, garlic powder and red pepper flakes (if using).
+Set aside.

 • Pile the thawed frozen spinach in the middle of a flour sack towel (or any thin towel), cheesecloth or paper towels.
 Discard any big stems.
 Wrap up the spinach like a sack and squeeze as much water out as possible.
 Just when you think you've squeezed out enough, try squeezing out some more.